silvafj/BBK-MSCCS-2017-19/README.md

 ## Optional worksheet

-The classes in the `lambdas` packages consist of static methods that return various functions, operations and predicates.
+The classes in the `lambdas` package consist of static methods that return various functions, operations and predicates.

 Your task is to implement the `ToDo` section of each class using lambda expressions and method references.